camelwater/Table-BOT/README.md

 Here is some terminology that Table BOT uses:

-**rxx** - an eight character long room id beginning with an 'r' and followed by seven numbers or a four character long room name that begins with two letters followed by two numbers (based on www.wiimmfi.de/stats/mkwx website)\
+**rxx** - an eight character long room id beginning with an *r* and followed by seven numbers or a four character long room name that begins with two letters followed by two numbers (based on www.wiimmfi.de/stats/mkwx website)\
 ex. **r3066483** or **TN67**

 **mii** - a player's in-game display name, can be non-ASCII